stepp1/research-app/README.md

 # Dataset

-We provide a `dataset.json` file stored at `researcher/data/` that contains the metadata of the papers.
+We provide a `dataset.json` file stored at `researcher/data/` that contains metadata for the default papers.

-Full dataset is currently hosted on Zenodo: https://zenodo.org/record/7653458
+> Full dataset is currently hosted on Zenodo: https://zenodo.org/record/7653458
+>

-More information about the dataset can be found in the [DATA.md](./DATA.md) file.
+> More information about the dataset can be found in the [DATA.md](./DATA.md) file.

 ## Download the dataset